0xdea/aoc-2024-in-rust/README.md

 # aoc-2024-in-rust

-My solutions to the Advent of Code 2024 in Rust.
+My solutions to [Advent of Code](https://adventofcode.com/) 2024 in Rust.

 ## Links